 Hello.
 I am Marybeth Markham, a Licensed Mental Health Therapist (License LH60558821) specializing in individual therapy.
 I have a private telehealth practice serving Washington state.

 My commitment to working in social services began in 1986, following the death of my brother.
 Since then, I have served people of all ages, abilities and economic levels.
 I have a strong commitment to making treatment accessible to adults seeking to improve their functioning and relationships.
 This includes offering an inviting, safe, and confidential setting to do the healing work and growth my clients desire.

 I believe every person is unique and therefore needs an individually-tailored therapy approach that fits their needs.

 I pride myself on being more than just someone to listen, but someone to help you look at things a different way.

 It all starts with a healthy mind, and a fresh perspective.
 From there, focusing on your well-being, mental and emotional health, and physical wellness comes into play like never before.
 You’re taking the first steps on a journey, but you’re not taking them alone.

 Whatever obstacles and struggles someone may be going through in life, I consider it a privilege to help them deal with.
 I understand that the patients I see are entrusting me to give them the right resources to guide them down a new path, with a new perspective, so they can achieve their own goals.
-With a healthy balance of listening, guiding, and even learning, I take pride in using my own experience and resources to help people really start off on the right foot on that path.
-Whether you, or someone you know struggles with something like depression, anxiety, grief, or simply wants a different outlook on their life, it’s something to work through together.
+With a healthy balance of listening, guiding, and even learning, I also use my own experience and resources to help people really start off on the right foot on that path.
+Whether you, or someone you know struggles with something like depression, anxiety, grief, or simply want a different outlook on their life, it’s something to work through together.